|The opposite side of the above carving is shown overlooking the Huon River.|

 |Mother and child wood carving.|

-The property is tucked away from the main Highway A6 which winds through the Huon Valley.
-We don’t hear traffic noise since there simply isn’t much traffic but the narrow winding two lane road is hazardous for walking.
+The property is tucked away from the main Highway A6, which winds through the Huon Valley.
+We don’t hear traffic noise since there isn’t much traffic, but the narrow, winding two-lane road is hazardous for walking.
 We’ve noticed cars and trucks zipping along at quite a pace, often locals familiars with the bends and turns.

 I must admit, after the busy period in Penguin, we’re enjoying some quiet time.
-Neither of us are feeling overly motivated to go our sightseeing, although we make a point of getting out every few days to explore and take photos.
+Neither of us is feeling overly motivated to go out sightseeing, although we make a point of getting out every few days to explore and take photos.

 As we’ve mentioned many times in the past…we’re just like you.
 We don’t always feel like sightseeing.
-Staying “home,” cooking a nice meal, throwing in a load of laundry, working on projects (for us, future travel research and bookings) is our definition of a good day.
+Instead, staying “home,” cooking a nice meal, throwing in a load of laundry, working on projects (for us, future travel research and bookings) is our definition of a good day.

 |We continued on the river walk for more impressive river views.|

-In reality, our style of living is exactly how we want it to be, on our terms including when, where and what we prefer to do with our time.
-We dine when we’re hungry, sleep when we’re tired and talk when we feel like talking.
+In reality, our style of living is exactly how we want it to be, on our terms, including when, where, and what we prefer to do with our time.
+So we dine when we’re hungry, sleep when we’re tired, and talk when we feel like talking.

-Perhaps, this laissez-faire attitude and easy paced attitude is what makes this journey work for us.
-If we didn’t strive for the continuation of our playful harmony each and every day, one could quickly become anxious to return to a “normal” life, living in one location, having an established home.
+Perhaps, this laissez-faire attitude and easy-paced attitude is what makes this journey work for us.
+However, if we didn’t strive to continue our playful harmony every day, one could quickly become anxious to return to a “normal” life, living in one location, having an established home.

 |Gorgeous yellow roses.|

-Neither of us have lost one iota of enthusiasm for our nomadic lifestyle of world travel.
-Sure, we discuss the future with its hard reality that someday we’ll have to stop due to health concerns.
+Neither of us has lost one iota of enthusiasm for our nomadic lifestyle of world travel.
+But, sure, we discuss the future with its hard reality that someday we’ll have to stop due to health concerns.